 6. Go viral

-Whatever ideas you use to make your Giving Tuesday fundraising campaign a success, their methods should reinforce each other and connect back to your cause in a way that feels right.
+Whatever ideas you use to make your Giving Tuesday fundraiser success, their methods should reinforce each other and connect back to your cause in a way that feels right.
 We’re here to support you every step of the way with free tips and ideas.

 Giving Tuesday is only once a year.
 Dive in, get friends onboard, and make it happen.